 - The affiliate member level page outlines a nonsensical and useless scheme that is supposedly designed to help affiliates “optimize their performance.”

 - The latest news page doesn’t contain news per se, but content that could be put elsewhere.
 Case in point, it would make sense to move the deep linking instructions to the new user page.
 Secondly, the news featured on the dashboard doesn’t match the news found in the help center, but the feeds should mirror each other.

 Reporting is underwhelming.
 AliExpress offers three types of reports, i.e., traffic, income, and live order tracking.
-The reports dashboard is oversimplified, and some category/data headings are confusing, for example, “PV” doesn’t represent clicks, but the “Number of page viewed on a website>”.
-Next, affiliates can’t export data, which is a standard function with many affiliate tracking software apps.
+The reports dashboard is oversimplified, and some category/data headings are confusing, for example, “PV” doesn’t represent clicks, but the “Number of page viewed on a website.”
+Next, affiliates can’t export their performance data, which is a standard function with many affiliate tracking software apps.

-The software is buggy.
+The affiliate portal is buggy.
 Each time I tried to log out, I was logged back in.
 I had to visit the main website to log out.
 Also, I was occasionally and automatically logged out after trying to return to the homepage.